-During the Primary Years Program (PYP) in EC 3 through 5th grade, students have weekly music classes taught by specialist teachers.
+During Early Childhood and Elementary School (EC 3 through 5th grade), students have weekly music classes taught by specialist teachers.
 For visual arts this begins in Kindergarten, with EC3 and EC4 classroom teachers offering transdisciplinary units that are rich in arts learning.
-In addition, artistic knowledge, conceptual understanding and skills are developed through the transdisciplinary Units of Inquiry.
+In addition, artistic knowledge, conceptual understanding and skills are developed.

-The Middle Years Program (MYP) builds on these experiences, as all students participate in visual or performing arts.
+The Middle School build on these experiences, as all students participate in visual or performing arts.
 In grades 6 - 8 students are exposed to a variety of opportunities and encouraged to take part in these to discover their artistic path.

-High School students generally choose an area of arts focus to delve into more deeply, and students continuing onto the Diploma Program (DP) may concentrate on at least one art discipline - music, theater, or visual arts.Students will have developed an inquiring, reflective approach to their work as well as a deeper understanding of the role of the arts in society and the world, and in their own lives.
+High School students generally choose an area of arts focus to delve into more deeply, and students who choose to continue onto the Diploma Program (DP) may concentrate on at least one art discipline - music, theater, or visual arts.Students will have developed an inquiring, reflective approach to their work as well as a deeper understanding of the role of the arts in society and the world, and in their own lives.
 This is connected authentically with the unique Theory of Knowledge learning that is so rich in the arts.
-Reflection, evaluation, artistic self-expression, collaboration and communication are intrinsic to the beliefs and values held in the PYP, MYP and DP arts.
+Reflection, evaluation, artistic self-expression, collaboration and communication are intrinsic to the beliefs and values held in Colegio Roosevelt's arts programs.